joelparkerhenderson/ways-of-working/README.md

 ### Ground rules

-Ground rules are statements of expected behavior for specific times, places, and situations, for example in a meeting, or presentation, or working session.

-Example: In our meetings, everyone has an opportunity to speak.
+Ground rules are statements of how people need to behave, for specific times, places, and situations.
+Example: In our meetings, everyone has the opportunity to speak.

 ### Aspirations

 Aspirations are statements intended to guide interactions and decision making within the group, and also across other groups within the organization.
+Example:

-Example: Every challenge is an opportunity to learn.
+Every challenge is an opportunity to learn.

 ### Team values

 Team values are statements of what people hold as important.
-Often, teams make a list of nouns to state their values.

-Examples: We value courage, collaboration, respect.
+Often, teams make a list of their values by using behavior-related nouns.
+Example: We value courage, collaboration, respect.

 ### Team norms

 Team norms are informal implicit standards of behavior that emerge over time from the interactions of the group.
 Example: By observing the team, we see that teammates are punctual.

 ### Working agreements

 Working agreements are protocols that the group develops and agrees to follow.
 The protocols aim to forge commitment and a shared approach that will help the team meet their goal.
 Example: Code is complete when all tests pass.

 ## Ways of Working especially for specific areas